bloominstituteoftechnology/ios-sprint-challenge-pokedex-objc/Manual-Reference-Counting.md

 2. Which of these objects is autoreleased?
 Why?

 	1. `NSDate *yesterday = [NSDate date];`
+	Autoreleased because it doesn't use any of the owning keywords

 	2. `NSDate *theFuture = [[NSDate dateWithTimeIntervalSinceNow:60] retain];`
+	Not autoreleased because it calls retain

 	3. `NSString *name = [[NSString alloc] initWithString:@"John Sundell"];`
+	Not autoreleased because it uses the owning initializer "alloc init"

 	4. `NSDate *food = [NSDate new];`
+	Not autoreleased because it uses the owning initializer "new"

 	5. `LSIPerson *john = [[LSIPerson alloc] initWithName:name];`
+	Not autoreleased because it uses the owning initializer "alloc init"

 	6. `LSIPerson *max = [[[LSIPerson alloc] initWithName:@"Max"] autorelease];`
+	Autoreleased because it calls autorelease

 3. Explain when you need to use the `NSAutoreleasePool`.
+When you have a potentially large array of large objects.

 4. Implement a convenience `class` method to create a `LSIPerson` object that takes a `name` property and returns an autoreleased object.